BLOG / How Gamification is Different From Traditional Learning

 Students who received challenge-based gamification amplified their performance by up to 89.45% compared to those who only listened to lectures.

 So, how is gamification different from traditional learning?
-For 67% of students, gamified learning was more engaging and motivational than traditional learning.
+For 67% of students, gamified learning resulted in increased student engagement and was more engaging and motivational than traditional learning.
 These are some critical advantages of gamification for upgrading the learning experience.

 Research shows that digital games can shape the brain and behavior.
 They can change regions of the brain responsible for visuospatial and attention skills, making them more efficient.